 - Is undertaking Early Phase Advanced Training, but has not yet met the standard expected at the end of Early Phase Advanced Training.

-Category C refers to a trainee who either:
+Category C/D refers to a trainee who either:

 - Has met the standard expected at the end of Early Phase Advanced Training as verified by the trainees most recent Regional WBA Panel review

 - Is undertaking Late Phase Advanced Training, but has not yet met the standard expected at the end of Late Phase Advanced Training.